Smith's Reef, Providenciales.

 Ocean Conditions and Dangers

-Parrotfish are very common to the reefs off the north coast of Providenciales and Smith’s Reef is no exception.
-Typically seen browsing and chewing on the reef singularly or in pairs, traveling schools such as these Stoplight Parrotfish can occasionally be seen.
+Parrotfish are very common to the reefs off the north coast of Providenciales.
+Typically seen browsing and chewing on the reef, traveling schools such as these stoplight parrotfish can often be seen.

 Smith’s Reef is generally a safe and stress-free area to snorkel.
 The greatest considerations are boat traffic, currents, and lionfish.